alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 # Number of raw reads / expected genome size
 (12769157425+7893963766)/438000000 = 47x

-#Coverage for haploid genome: 47X
+#Coverage for homozygote sites in genome: 47X
-#Therefore expected coverage for diploid genome: 23.5X
+#Therefore expected coverage for heterozygote sites: 23.5X
 ```

-The peak is at 47X - exactly what we'd expect with a low heterozygosity haploid assembly based on our data.
+The peak is at 47X - exactly what we'd expect with a low heterozygosity (i.e. homozygous) diploid assembly based on our data.

 Step 1e: Manually adjust the cut-offs: